What is AI Slop? The 7 Dimensions of Generic Design

 - Primary color hue between 200 and 290

-- Accent colors use Tailwind's default scale values
+- Accent colors pulled straight from Tailwind's default scale

 Dimension 2: Typography